-After earning his J.D. and Ph.D. in economics, Peter Menell clerked for Judge Jon O. Newman of the U.S. Court of Appeals for the 2nd Circuit.
+After earning his J.D. and Ph.D. in economics, Peter Menell clerked for Judge Jon O. Newman of the U.S. Court of Appeals for the Second Circuit.
 He joined the Berkeley Law faculty in 1990 and soon began laying the groundwork for the Berkeley Center for Law & Technology (BCLT), which he co-founded in 1995.
 Professor Menell served as BCLT’s Executive Director from 1999 to 2005 and continues to serve as a Director.
 In 2018, Professor Menell co-founded the Berkeley Judicial Institute (BJI) with former FJC Director and Judge Jeremy Fogel and Dean Erwin Chemerinsky.
-BJI will fill a long-standing need to establish an effective bridge between the legal academy and the judiciary for the primary purpose of promoting judicial integrity and judicial independence.
+BJI fills a long-standing need to establish an effective bridge between the legal academy and the judiciary for the primary purpose of promoting judicial integrity and judicial independence.
 In 2021, Professor Menell co-founded BCLT's Life Sciences & Innovation Project.

 Professor Menell’s research and teaching span intellectual property across the digital technology and entertainment fields, as well as environmental law and policy, property law, law and economics, and judiciary reform.
-His current teaching focuses on intellectual property law, legal protection for digital technology, technological disruption and social justice, and intellectual property protection in the entertainment industries, life sciences and innovation, and judiciary reform.
+His current teaching focuses on intellectual property law, legal protection for digital technology, technological disruption and social justice, intellectual property protection in the entertainment industries, life sciences and innovation, and judiciary reform.

 Throughout his career, Professor Menell has spearheaded efforts to address important public policy challenges through consensus-building projects.
 Most recently, he confronted controversies over patent eligibility and patent damages.
 See Final Report of the Berkeley Center for Law & Technology Section 101 Workshop: Addressing Patent Eligibility Challenges, Berkeley Technology Law Journal (forthcoming 2018) (with Jeffrey A. Lefstin and David O. Taylor); Final Report of the Berkeley Center for Law & Technology Patent Damages Workshop, 25 Texas Intellectual Property Law Journal 115 (2017) (with Stuart Graham, Carl Shapiro, and Timothy Simcoe).

 In 2016, Professor Menell founded Clause 8 Publishing to promote creation and dissemination of the highest quality and most up-to-date educational resources at fair prices.
-In its five two years, Clause 8 has saved law students approximately $5 million (80-90% reduction depending on the format) compared to years when these books were published by a traditional publisher.
+In its six years, Clause 8 has saved law students approximately $6 million (80-90% reduction depending on the format) compared to years when these books were published by a traditional publisher.